-A senior living lifestyle would be difficult to duplicate even with the most experienced and attentive live-in caregiver:
+A residence lifestyle would be difficult to duplicate even with the most experienced and attentive live-in caregiver.
+Here's what to expect at a good residence:

-- Fresh nutritious meals prepared by chefs - Social atmosphere: dine, socialize, volunteer or join activities with peers to develop friendships and a sense of community - Take advantage of services provided by a team of experienced staff (recreation, dining, housekeeping, maintenance) with wellness staff on duty 24/7 etc. - Organized on-site activities including social events, birthday celebrations, exercise classes, educational sessions, movie nights and creative workshops - Buildings designed for safety and accessibility - On-site amenities may include a fitness centre, library, lounge, pub, home theatre, hair salon/spa, gardening centre, indoor pool, etc. - Scheduled transportation for shopping, errands and excursions
+- Fresh nutritious meals prepared by chefs. - Social atmosphere: dine, socialize, volunteer or join activities with peers to develop friendships and a sense of community. - Services provided by a team of experienced staff (recreation, dining, housekeeping, maintenance) with wellness staff on duty 24/7 etc. - Organized on-site activities including social events, birthday celebrations, exercise classes, educational sessions, movie nights and creative workshops. - Buildings designed for safety and accessibility. - On-site amenities to help socialize and maintain activity levels may include a fitness centre, library, lounge, pub, home theatre, hair salon/spa, gardening centre, indoor pool, etc. - Scheduled transportation for shopping, errands and excursions.